ottojung/tegfs/README.md

 	  to the post itself, instead of to the files; it can also download a "context" for such files - which in case of an imageboard post could be the original thread page (in HTML + CSS).
+- [ ] make the website usable on mobile